fxnn/deadbox/README.md

 ### Security

 * Drop secures its REST interface using TLS.
-  If the worker cannot establish a trust chain for the drops certificate, [Public Key Pinning](https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning) might be an option.
+  If the Worker cannot establish a trust chain for the drops certificate, [Public Key Pinning](https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning) might be an option.
-* When we want the Worker to authentificate against the drop, it could use client certificates while connecting with TLS.
 * The Worker provides a public key to the Drop.
   The key pair could be generated on first startup.
 * When the User wants to send a request to a Worker, he identifies the Worker using a unique identifier.
-  * The identifier must be pre-known to the user, the Drop should not provide a list of known workers, which makes it harder to find vulnerable endpoints.
+  * The identifier must be pre-known to the user, the Drop should not provide a list of known Workers, which makes it harder to find vulnerable endpoints.
   * The identifier _equals the public key fingerprint_.
-    This makes identiy spoofing harder and allows the user to trust that the Worker he connects to is the one he actually expects.
+    This makes identiy spoofing harder and allows the User to trust that the Worker he connects to is the one he actually expects, without needing to trust the Drop.
-* User retrieves the Worker's public key from the Drop and encrypts requests to the Worker therewith.
+* User retrieves the Worker's public key from the Drop, verifies it against the Worker's identifier and uses it to establish a symmetric session key with the Worker.
-  The key is authenticated against the Worker's id (see above).
-* User includes its own public key in its requests to the Worker, which in turn encrypts responses therewith.
+* Both requests and responses between User and Worker are now fully encrypted.
+  Neither the Drop, nor a man in the middle attacker are able to read the data.

 ### Command Line Interface